ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Plan integration with popular data analysis libraries (e.g., pandas, scipy) and advanced AI-specific analysis tools as part of the Data Collection and Analysis Engine Domain Service
 - [ ] Develop framework for meta-analysis of AI behavioral experiments as part of the Meta-Analysis System Domain Service, addressing challenges in AI reproducibility
 - [ ] Plan for integration of explainability metrics in data analysis within the Data Collection and Analysis Engine Domain Service, focusing on transparency in AI decision-making processes
+- [ ] Implement a data versioning system to track changes in experimental data over time
+- [ ] Design a system for automated anomaly detection in agent behaviors and interactions
+- [ ] Develop a framework for comparative analysis of experiments with different trait bundles or environmental conditions
+- [ ] Create a dashboard for real-time visualization of key performance indicators and experiment progress
 - [ ] Implement collective explainable AI techniques for analyzing cooperative strategies in multi-agent systems as part of the ReasoningEngine Domain Service
 - [ ] Develop tools for calculating and interpreting Shapley values to explain agent contributions within the Data Collection and Analysis Engine Domain Service
 - [ ] Explore integration of fuzzy AI approaches for computationally efficient explanations as part of the ReasoningEngine Domain Service